gaehlerm/SoftwareEngineering/README.md

 - Learn some new programming languages.
 Write a program to read a simple comma separated value (CSV) file and save the values in a list/vector/array/... for at least 5 different programming languages.
 - ...

-# 16. bugs, errors, exceptions
+# 16. Bugs, Errors, Exceptions

 "It’s not a bug; it’s an undocumented feature." - Anonymous